kris-swann/dotfiles/README.md

 # Reload a new shell (so you have access to the aliases)
 .f config --local status.showUntrackedFiles no

-# TODO switch over from https to ssh if needed
 ```

 Setup github user `~/.gitconfig.user` should look like this